-To Our Water Customers,
+To Our Water Customers.

-The report you are about to read contains information concerning the Town of St. John water pumping and distribution systems (Monix Water Treatment Plant; Facility #5245043 and Gates of St. John Water Treatment Plant; Facility #5245043-02) for the calendar year of 2011 (January 1 to December 31, 2011).
+The report you are about to read contains information concerning the Town of St. John water pumping and distribution systems (Monix Water Treatment Plant; Facility #5245043 and Gates of St. John Water Treatment Plant; Facility #5245043-02) for the calendar year of 2012.
 Please take a moment to review its contents.
 The intent of this report is to briefly summarize the quality of the water we provide to you, our water customers.